 Previous findings have shown that, despite declarations made about the rights of people with IDD, and despite the protests that take place against the discriminatory social attitudes toward them, the reality of their lives, in regard to the possibility of having sexual and family ties, is not adequately addressed or supported.
 Many staff members still advocate for an approach that controls and regulates the sexuality of people with IDD (Brown & Pirtle, 2008).
-In addition, in at least some cases, parents exhibit an even more conservative stance (Cuskelly & Bryde, 2004; Evans et al., 2009).
-Many people with IDD continue to report that they feel lonely and dissatisfied with their interpersonal lives (Drew & Hardman, 2004; Kelly, Crowley, & Hamilton, 2009; Lafferty, McConkey, & Taggart, 2013; Neuman & Reiter, 2017; Rushbrooke et al., 2014).
-Similarly, even in regard to parenthood, the attitudes of both close others and the larger society are often negative, and in practice, there continue to be measures in place to prevent pregnancy and childbirth (Esmail et al., 2010; Schaaf, 2011; Shildrick, 2007).
-Many women with IDD report that, as they were growing up, they were told that they would never be mothers, and that since their lives were already complex enough, there was no reason to add any additional difficulties (Prilleltensky, 2004a).
+In addition, in at least some cases, parents exhibit an even more conservative stance (Cuskelly & Bryde, 2004; Evans, McGuire, Healy, & Carley, 2009).
+Many people with IDD continue to report that they feel lonely and dissatisfied with their interpersonal lives (Drew & Hardman, 2004; Kelly, Crowley, & Hamilton, 2009; Lafferty, McConkey, & Taggart, 2013; Neuman & Reiter, 2017; Rushbrooke, Murray, & Townsend, 2014).
+Similarly, even in regard to parenthood, the attitudes of both close others and the larger society are often negative, and in practice, there continue to be measures in place to prevent pregnancy and childbirth (Esmail, Darry, Walter, & Knupp, 2010; Schaaf, 2011; Shildrick, 2007).
+Many women with IDD report that, as they were growing up, they were told that they would never be mothers, and that since their lives were already complex enough, there was no reason to add any additional difficulties (Prilleltensky, 2004).
 The assumption is that people with IDD do not have the abilities to be good enough parents (Booth, 2000; Booth & Booth, 2004).

 In summary, it appears that alongside the struggle for gaining rights, many people with IDD do not receive adequate support that would allow them to realize their desires when it comes to sexual and parenthood experiences (Neuman & Reiter, 2017).
 The disconnect between the desired (the declared) and the reality (life itself) may be due to several factors.
-First, social attitudes toward people with IDD continue to be influenced by stereotypical and conservative perceptions, which rest on the assumption that people with IDD lack understanding and maturity, and are unable to maintain sexual relationships, intimate relationships, and a family life (Kramers-Olen, 2016; Lafferty, McConkey, & Taggart, 2013; Reiter & Bryen, 2012; Rogers, 2010; Young, Gore, & McCarthy, 2012).
+First, social attitudes toward people with IDD continue to be influenced by stereotypical and conservative perceptions, which rest on the assumption that people with IDD lack understanding and maturity, and are unable to maintain sexual relationships, intimate relationships, and a family life (Kramers-Olen, 2016; Lafferty et al., 2013; Reiter & Bryen, 2012; Rogers, 2010; Young, Gore, & McCarthy, 2012).
 Moreover, public discourse surrounding these issues often evokes feelings of discomfort, rejection, and apprehension (Esmail et al., 2010; Schaaf, 2011; Shildrick, 2007).
 At the same time, the sexuality of people with IDD has raised concerns regarding their vulnerability to experience sexual violence on the one hand (Schaaf, 2011; Shildrick, 2007), and the possibility that they may harm another on the other hand (which is based on the stereotypical perception that people with IDD are unable to control their impulses) (Lyden, 2007; Shildrick, 2007).
 In this regard, it is important to consider that service providers and parents, by virtue of their role in the lives of individuals with IDD, are sometimes forced to make decisions regarding safety and health issues, and these decisions are often inconsistent with the declarations of the rights of people with IDD (Hawkins, Redley, & Holland, 2011).
 In practice, people with IDD do not receive adequate support and services that would allow them to exercise their right to sexuality and parenthood (McBrien & Power, 2002).
 An open question remains as to how to provide people with IDD with a suitable support system that would allow them to enjoy a full and meaningful life, which includes sexual relationships and the experience of parenthood.